 The near-obsessive absorption with the numerical, and the rituals of counting accompanying it, fulfil other functions.
-In universities, as in the business world, much of daily working life is dominated by numbers and notions of professional worth are based on calculable, measurable forms of assessment and systems of quantified control (Locke and Martins, 2011, p.1; see also Burrows, 2012, p.356).
-In higher education, this stems in part from a desire to reduce the academic milieu, with all its diversity, complexity and unpredictability, to standardised, manageable proportions: what you cannot measure, you cannot manage (see Fernandes, 2011).
-McKinsey, the business consultancy (Head, 2011), makes a similar point: ‘Anything can be counted, and anything you can count you can manage’ (cited in Yiannas, 2012, p.246).
+In universities, as in the business world, much of daily working life is dominated by numbers and notions of professional worth are based on calculable, measurable forms of assessment and systems of quantified control (Lock and Martins, 2011, p.1; see also Burrows, 2012, p.356).
+In higher education, this stems in part from a desire to reduce the academic milieu, with all its diversity, complexity and unpredictability, to standardized, manageable proportions: what you cannot measure, you cannot manage (see Fernandes, 2011).
+McKinsey, the business consultancy (Head, 2011), makes a similar point: ‘Anything can be counted, and anything you can count you can manage’ (cited in Yiannis, 2012, p.246).
 Comparably, the counting rituals of OCD are governed by a compulsion to impose order and stability on what might otherwise seem a disorderly, disturbing environment.
-For instance, Cheryl (2016) describes a person who felt compelled to repeat various actions (including washing her hands and closing a door) a certain number of times, stating that if she did not do so ‘then the world would undoubtedly fall apart’.
+For instance, someone (Cheryl, 2016) describes how she felt compelled to repeat various actions (including washing her hands and closing a door) a certain number of times, stating that if she did not do so ‘then the world would undoubtedly fall apart’.
 The proponents of neoliberalism and those with OCD have more than a little in common.
 The points of comparison between the fetishism of numbers in market-oriented institutions of higher education and in the perceptions of those with OCD highlight the extent to which faith in the power of numbers may be illusory and illogical.
 In the case of those afflicted with OCD, an all-consuming focus on numbers and counting is symptomatic of a disorder, and may in fact intensify it.
 In various respects, the same holds true for numbers-crazed institutions of higher education, as will become evident below.

 Contradictions and contrivances

 So many components of higher education, including staff, students, teaching and research, are converted to measurable, quantifiable data that it may sometimes seem as if they only really exist in the eyes of the institutional and external authorities when they take numerical form.
-Gudeman's (1998, pp.1-2) observation that, in his institution, “some administrators know departments more by their numbers than their members” is widely applicable.
-More broadly, he describes how “the administrative elite at many universities seem driven to mediate human relations by numerical figures.”
+Gudeman's (1998, pp.1–2) observation that, in his institution, ‘some administrators know departments more by their numbers than their members’ is widely applicable.
+More broadly, he describes how ‘the administrative elite at many universities seem driven to mediate human relations by numerical figures’.
 Even elusive, intangible concepts, including three of the key mantras in market-oriented academia (‘quality’, ‘excellence’ and ‘impact’), have been converted into quantifiable entities.
-Paradoxically, the more these notions have been given ostensibly clear-cut numerical form and, accordingly, the more they have been fetishised, the stranger and more unfathomable they have become.
+Paradoxically, the more these notions have been given ostensibly clear-cut numerical form and, accordingly, the more they have been fetishized, the stranger and more unfathomable they have become.

 Like holiness or faith, quality traditionally stood for something intrinsic and intangible that could not be weighed or measured.
 Since quality cannot be easily defined, its meaning tends to be determined by its users.
 For instance, South African academic Sioux McKenna (2011, p.3) describes the way in which quality and other related terms emanate from and express neoliberal ideological concerns.
-Ian Roper (2004, p.120) remarks that, as a result of the way quality has been defined by quality assurance divisions, the concept has become closely connected “to utilitarian, market-based assumptions of what constitutes 'goodness'” (Wood, 2018, p.102).
+Ian Roper (2004, p.120) remarks that, as a result of the way quality has been defined by quality assurance divisions, the concept has become closely connected ‘to utilitarian, market-based assumptions of what constitutes “goodness”’ (Wood, 2018, p.102).
 Quality has become entwined with neoliberal economic approaches and subjected to quantification.
-George Ritzer discusses the ‘calculability’ that comprises a basic element of one of the core principles underpinning the corporatisation of higher education, rationalisation.
-According to Ritzer (1999, p.82), rationalisation entails:
+George Ritzer discusses the ‘calculability’ that comprises a basic element of one of the core principles underpinning the corporatization of higher education, rationalization.
+According to Ritzer (1999, p.82), rationalization entails: